People Australia

 Older articles are being reviewed with a view to bringing them into line with contemporary values but the original text will remain available for historical context.

-Cheatham, James (?–1832)
+James Cheatham (?–1832)

 James Cheatham, a gunmaker, was sentenced to seven years transportation.
 He arrived in Tasmania in 1820 aboard the Dromedary.
 He was described as being 5 feet 9 inches tall with brown hair and light blue eyes.
 His wife was also sent to the colony as a convict that year.
 He was issued with a certificate of freedom on 30 March 1826.